-The City collects a sales and use tax on all taxable transactions within the City's boundaries, revenues from various sources, franchise fees, and other excise taxes and fees that depend on business activity.
+The City collects a sales and use tax on all taxable transactions within the City's boundaries, revenue from the sale of water and the collection of sewage, franchise fees based on private utility sales, and other excise taxes and fees that depend on business activity.
 Actions taken to slow the Pandemic are expected to continue to reduce economic activity within the City on which the City collects taxes, charges, and fees.
-A reduction in the collection of sales or other excise taxes, revenues, franchise and other fees and charges may negatively impact the City's operating budget and overall financial condition.
+A reduction in the collection of sales or other excise taxes, utility system revenue, and utility franchise and other fees and charges may negatively impact the City's operating budget and overall financial condition.
 In addition, the Pandemic has resulted in volatility of the value of investments in pension funds.
 Any prolonged continuation of the Pandemic could further weaken asset values or slow or prevent their recovery, which could require increased City contributions to fund or pay retirement and other post-employment benefits in the future.

-The full extent of the ongoing impact of COVID-19 on the City's longer-term operational and financial performance will depend on future developments, many of which are outside of its control, including the effectiveness of the mitigation strategies discussed above, the duration and spread of COVID-19, and future governmental actions, all of which are highly uncertain and cannot be predicted.
 The City continues to monitor the spread of COVID-19 and is working with local, state, and national agencies to address the potential impact of the Pandemic upon the City.
-While the potential impact of the Pandemic on City cannot be fully quantified at this time, the continued outbreak of COVID-19 could have an adverse effect on the City's operations and financial condition.
+While the potential impact of the Pandemic on the City cannot be quantified at this time, the continued outbreak of COVID-19 could have an adverse effect on the City's operations and financial condition, and the effect could be material.